Special health programs

 Your health care provider will decide if your pregnancy is "low risk" or "high risk."
 If the pregnancy is low risk, you will talk to a Bright Start Outreach Coordinator about your needs, services, and classes you may attend.
 When you join Bright Start and are high-risk, a case manager will call you and work with you to receive and use program services.
 The Bright Start Outreach Coordinator will help you choose an AmeriHealth Caritas OB/GYN and a PCP for your baby.
 They will also mail information to you during your pregnancy.

 AmeriHealth Caritas Louisiana has special programs to help you stay healthy.
 You do not need a referral for any of these programs.
 If you have one of the conditions listed below, you could become a part of one of our special programs.

 These programs will help you understand your condition better.
 These programs will educate and help you manage your condition and improve your quality of life.
 A case manager will assist you with your care and send you information about your condition.
 A case manager will also reach out to you by phone to find out how you are doing and work with you to receive program services.

 Sickle cell anemia is a blood disorder a person is born with.
 When you have sickle cell anemia, some of the blood cells in your body are not a normal shape.
 These cells can block blood flow and cause pain.

 The sickle cell anemia program will help you learn about getting care and how to decrease pain.
 The program will also help you learn about the risk of having a stroke and how important it is to get your immunizations (shots).

 HIV is a virus that causes acquired immune deficiency syndrome (AIDS).
-The state of Louisiana is one of the highest ranking states with the highest number of people who have a diagnosis of HIV in the United States.
+The state of Louisiana is one of the highest-ranking states with the greatest number of people who have a diagnosis of HIV in the United States.

 The goals of the HIV program are to: